Tedj Bensaoula

 Tedj Bensaoula (تاج بن سحاولة) (born 1 December 1954) is an Algerian football manager and former footballer who played as a forward.
 He currently manages CR Témouchent in the Algerian Ligue Professionnelle 2.

 Biography

 Early years

 Tedj Bensaoula was born in the farm of his grandparents in Oued Berkeche, on the heights between the massifs of Hammam Bou Hadjar and Tessala.
-In 1958 his family was driven out of this area prohibited during the Liberation War, the family moved to Hammam Bou Hadjar, Tedj was four years old.
+In 1958 his family was driven out of this area prohibited during the Liberation War.
+The family moved to Hammam Bou Hadjar when Tedj was four years old.

 Club career

 Bensaoula played with MC Oran in Algeria and with Le Havre AC and USL Dunkerque in France.

 International career

 Bensaoula participated with the Algeria national football team at two editions of the FIFA World Cup, in 1982 (one goal scored) and 1986.
 He also participated in the 1980 Summer Olympics.